Do solar panels increase the value of your home?

 To sign up for Sunsave Plus, answer a few quick questions below and we’ll get in touch.

-Due to their ability to save you money – not least by selling excess electricity to the grid through the Smart Export Guarantee or another export tariff – and reduce carbon emissions, solar installations are growing at record rates, and will soon be the norm across the UK.
+Due to their ability to save you money – not least by selling excess electricity to the grid through a solar export tariff – and reduce emissions, solar installations are growing at record rates, and will soon be the norm across the UK.

-This means homebuyers may be put off if your property doesn’t come with solar panels – as they often are now when a home doesn’t have double glazing.
+This means homebuyers may soon be put off by a property that doesn’t come with solar panels – as they often are now when a home doesn’t have double glazing.

-• Solar panels cut your electricity bills.
-A solar & battery system, used with the Intelligent Octopus Flux tariff, allows you to reduce your household’s electricity bills by up to 103%*
+• Solar cuts your electricity bills.
+A solar & battery system will reduce a household’s electricity bills by 103%, on average*

 • You’ll be less dependent on the grid.
-What’s more, certain storage batteries will keep your electricity running in the event of a power cut
+What’s more, certain storage batteries can keep your electricity running in the event of a power cut

 • Solar panels protect you against energy crises.
 The price of energy can spike because of unforeseen geopolitical events – but with your own supply of solar electricity, sudden price hikes will have a limited effect on you